Own your state — be the #1 queen in your city

 Drag-U-Cation

 Learn the lingo.
-Class is in session!
+Trace the lineage.
+Class is in session.

 Beat